 Super Glue – Use to make repairs to hiking boots, arrows, etc. Look for top brands sold at major hardware stores; avoid cheap brands.
 You want your glue bottles to last through repeat uses.

 Medicine Kit – Bandages, antibiotic cream (such as Neosporin), Ibuprofen (pain reliever, fever reducer).
+You can even include your own homemade penicillin if you’re adventurous and you know what you’re doing.

 Cooking Grill – Just take the one from the oven of your house, and tie it to your pack; it’s durable and lightweight.
 Even better, a small grill from your backyard barbecue may take up less space, yet perform just as well or even better.